zakidayib/zero-and-one/README.md

-## Sum of two smallest numbers
+## Zero and Ones

 ##### Your Task 📚:

-Create a function called `sumTwoSmallestNums` that takes an array of numbers and returns the sum of the two smallest numbers.
+Create a function called `ZeroAndOne` that converts 'Zero' and 'One' to 1s and 0s.
+If the arguement is not equal to 'Zero' or 'One' (case sensative) ignore it.

 ##### Examples 😃:

 ```
-sumTwoSmallestNums([12, 5, 24, 55, 18]) ➞ 17
+sumTwoSmallestNums(["one","Zero","Zero","One"]) ➞ "001"
-sumTwoSmallestNums([190, 300, 230, 800]) ➞ 420
+sumTwoSmallestNums(["Zero", "ONE", "one", "Zero"]) ➞ "00"
 ```

 Good Luck 😀